rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/node-pools/vsphere/provisioning-vsphere-clusters/_index.md

 1. On the **Clusters** page, click **Create**.
 1. Toggle the switch to **RKE2/K3s**.
 1. Click **VMware vSphere**.
+1. Select a **Cloud Credential**, if more than one exists.
+Otherwise, it's preselected.
 1. Enter a **Cluster Name**.
 1. Create a machine pool for each Kubernetes role.
 Refer to the [best practices]({{<baseurl>}}/rancher/v2.6/en/cluster-provisioning/rke-clusters/node-pools#node-roles-in-rke2) for recommendations on role assignments and counts.
     1. For each machine pool, define the machine configuration.
 Refer to the [vSphere machine configuration reference]({{<baseurl>}}/rancher/v2.6/en/cluster-provisioning/rke-clusters/node-pools/vsphere/vsphere-machine-config/) for information on configuration options.